| Date | 1883 CE |

 | Current location | Private collection |

-The provenance of Pharaoh’s Handmaidens is partially documented.
-Created in 1883, it was subsequently acquired by a private collector where the painting remains.
+The provenance of Pharaoh’s Handmaidens is only partly documented.
+Painted in 1883, it later entered a private collection, where it remains today.

 -